FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 Members.
 It was further agreed that staff would leave the Chamber and that any

-Member who wished to meet the group would remain.---
+Member who wished to meet the group would remain.
+---
 3

 On resumption of the Meeting, the Mayor proceeded to Item No. 2 on the Agenda.